Asterism12/Vue-SpringBoot-Mongodb-BlogWeb-The-Front-End/README.md

 # techblogweb

+> A simple demo of blog web base on Vue-SpringBoot-Mongodb.
+>
-> This is the front end part of techblogweb.
+This git is the front end part of the demo.
+The back end part is here:

-feature:
+---

+**Feature:**

-Blog writing and commenting.
+- Blog writing and commenting.

-Simple personalized recommendation.
+- Simple personalized recommendation.

-Personal home page.
+- Personal home page.

-Simple system of file sharing.
+- Simple system of file sharing.